Robust Time Series Denoising with Learnable Wavelet Packet Transform: Denoising performances on standard functions

 \section{Denoising performances on standard functions}

 We compare the L-WPT performance to other deep NNs architectures and wavelet shrinkage for denoising purpose.
 More details about these methods are given in sub-section~\ref{pComp}.
 For a benchmark study, we consider standard function classes commonly applied in denoising literature to evaluate the performance of denoising algorithms \cite{donoho1994ideal}, \cite{hao2017improved}, \cite{li2018data}.
 They mimic spatially variable functions arising in imaging, spectroscopy and other applications and are presented in sub-section~\ref{p3B}.
-We demonstrate in sub-section~\ref{p3C} how the training of the L-WPT leads to significant behavior changes compared to WPT with wavelet shrinkage.
-Then, we quantify in sub-section~\ref{p4C} how this behavior change leads to improve the denoising of signals from the training class, but also signals of different nature from other classes.
+We quantify in sub-section~\ref{p4C} how the L-WPT leads to improve the denoising of signals from the training class, but also signals of different nature from other classes.
 It will demonstrate how L-WPT relates to the learning capabilities of deep learning approaches if it outperforms the standard WPT denoising on the training class.
 As well, it will show how the L-WPT relates to the universality of signal processing if it follows better generalisation than deep NNs.
-Robustness analysis of our method is extended by considering different noise levels in sub-section~\ref{p5C}, noise types in sub-section~\ref{p6C} and some artifacts like offset and amplitude change in sub-section~\ref{p7C}.
-Finally we provide the impact of the main parameter of the L-WPT, the number of levels $L$, in the sub-section~\ref{p8C}.
+Robustness analysis of our method is extended by considering different noise levels in sub-section~\ref{p5C}.